stanislaw/SoftwareDesignHeuristics/README.md

 ### Code that Works

-Working code with a good enough architecture is better than buggy code with a perfect architecture.
+Working code with a good-enough architecture is better than buggy code with a perfect but overly complex architecture.

 ### Code is Not Your Partner